-The EPE, "Estimated Position Error" (horizontal position error) shown in the upper right corner of the screen is the expected error from a benchmark location.
-In other words, if the EPE shows 50 feet, then the position shown by the unit is estimated to be within 50 feet of the actual location.
+The Position Error box (sometimes called EPE for "Estimated Position Error") is shown in the bottom left corner of the screen.
+This is the expected error from a benchmark location.
+In other words, if the Position Error shows 50 feet, then the position shown by the unit is estimated to be within 50 feet of the actual location.
 This also gives you an indicator of the fix quality the unit currently has.
 The smaller the position error number, the better (and more accurate) the fix is.
 If the position error flashes dashes, then the unit hasn't locked onto the satellites, and the number shown isn't valid.